Growing Lettuce

 Companion Planting

-- Radishes: Radishes grow quickly and can help loosen the soil for lettuce roots.
+- Radishes: Fast-growing and help loosen soil for lettuce roots.
+Good neighbor plants all around.

-- Marigolds: These flowers can deter pests and attract beneficial insects.
+- Marigolds: Deter pests and attract beneficial insects.
+Plant them around the lettuce perimeter.